 In this section staff provides the information required by the Board's policy.
-Staff have presented some of this information earlier in draft budget proposals, or in pre-pandemic briefings on the fare study.
+Staff have presented some of this information earlier in DRAFT budget proposals, or in pre-pandemic briefings on the fare study.
 Rather than restate this information, this section includes refences, citations and links to other documents where the full information can be found (Fare Study, Equity Analysis, earlier budget presentations) and which are available on TheRide's website.

-TheRide staff presented the proposed fare changes for FY2022 by incorporating the request in the Operating and Capital Budget for FY2022 (the Budget), approved on September 23, 2021.
+TheRide staff has presented the proposed fare changes for FY2022 by incorporating the request in the DRAFT Operating and Capital Budget for FY2022 at the August 19, 2021 Board Meeting (the DRAFT Budget) and in the Recommended Operating and Capital Budget for FY2022 (the Recommended Budget)

+presented for approval on September 23, 2021.
 Before the pandemic, the Fare Study was discussed several times with the Board, although time has passed since those briefings.

-To further demonstrate that the proposed fare adjustment is fiscally responsible and aligned with achievement of the Board's Ends, staff presented the following data and information to support an informed decision by the Board:
+To further demonstrate that the proposed fare adjustment is fiscally responsible and aligned with achievement of the Board's Ends, staff has presented the following data and information to support an informed decision by the Board: